dom1153/personal_website/scripts/readme.md

-# ./scripts
+# Scripts

-This folder contains convenience scripts for editing this repo locally.
+This folder contains convenience scripts (wrappers) for editing this repo locally.
-Folder with convenience folders for operating on this repo.

-Both with scripts using the nix package manager and non-nix based installs.
+## Nix Package Scripts

+If you are using the [nix](https://nixos.org/) packaging system.

+You can run the server with the following command:

+`./nix/serve.sh`

+If you recieve an error from dotnet that retype is not installed, you can use

+`./nix/nix-shell.sh`

+to open a shell follow the dontet command to insure retype is installed locally.

+## Non-Nix Scripts

+`./sh/serve.sh`

+Contains a wrapper call to run:

+`dotnet tool run retype start`